oceanprotocol/docs/discover/faq.md

 <summary>Why does Ocean Protocol use the Blockchain?</summary>

-For both providers and consumers of data, blockchain is a superior substrate for building applications.Blockchain allows business logic to be instantiated in a network and triggered by the users, without intermediaries.
-This innovation promises lower transaction costs, higher security, more control, less errors and more transparency & auditability.
+For both providers and consumers of data, blockchain is a superior substrate for building applications.
+Blockchain allows business logic to be instantiated in a network and triggered by the users, without intermediaries.
+This innovation promises lower transaction costs, higher security, more control, fewer errors, and more transparency & auditability.

 </details>